4W4I5/Semester-4-Notes/FOM/FOM 9 Mar, 2023.md

 - ### Types of Decision Making Bias
 	- #### Overconfidence bias
-		- When decision makers tend to think they know more than they do or hold unrealistically positive views of themselves and their performance.
+		- Decision makers tend to think they know more than they do or hold unrealistically positive views of themselves and their performance.
 	- #### Immediate gratification bias
 		- Decision makers who tend to want immediate rewards and to avoid immediate costs.
 For these individuals, decision choices that provide	quick payoffs are more appealing than those in the future.
 	- #### Anchoring effect